 From the electricity extracted of excess heat, the body-suit runs a computer producing cryptocurrency.

-The Institute of Human Obsolescence run 4 different operations of 22, 69, 39 and 82 hours.
+The Institute of Human Obsolescence ran 4 different operations on biological labour of 22, 69, 39 and 82 hours.
 Those 212 hours were divided in working shifts of 1, 2 or 3 hours, 37 different workers participated in the process.

 Despite seemingly moving towards a society without human work, we have started to perform invisible labour.

 Human-produced data is a resource already extracted by companies like Google and Facebook, producing vast amounts of capital.
 Why aren't we, the data workers, capitalising from it?
 If even jobless workers are generating capital by producing data, are we truly unemployed?

 Big Data is becoming a 200 billion dollar industry.

 We, the data workers are its key resource and unrecognised workforce.

 While the data produced should belong to the data workers, its control and exploitation is in the hands of monopolistic companies.